Epicodus-Curriculum/pre-work-full-stack/0ha1_messages_in_discord.md

 In order to DM with other students, you first need to be friends in Discord.
 In order to do a group DM with your dev team, you need to be friends with _all_ the members of your dev team.

 To add someone as your friend in Discord, right click their Discord name and select _Add Friend_.
-In the example below, Brooke has right-clicked Cathy’s name and a menu has popped up.
+In the example below, Brooke has right-clicked Cathy's name and a menu has popped up.

 !["Add friend" is showing in the menu in Discord.](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/INTRO/week1-html-css/remote_images_2021/add-friend-in-discord.png)